charmbracelet/bubbletea/README.md

 ## Initialization

-Next we’ll define our application’s initial state.
-In this case we’re defining a function to return our initial model, however we could just as easily define the initial model as a variable elsewhere, too.
+Next, we’ll define our application’s initial state.
+In this case, we’re defining a function to return our initial model, however, we could just as easily define the initial model as a variable elsewhere, too.

 ```go